 - Take mini-breaks.
-Set a timer and get up from your computer every half hour and stretch, walk around, look out into the distance, breathe.
+Set a timer and get up from your computer every 45 minutes and stretch, walk around, look out into the distance, breathe.
 But get off your butt and on your feet.
-Then work for another half hour and do it all over again.
+Then work for another 45 minutes, and do it all over again.
 If you work at a standing desk, take lying down breaks.
 After each break, you can pick up your work right where you left off, with fresh eyes.

 - Cultivate mindlessness.
 If you’re trying to come up with a solution to a tough problem or hatch a creative idea, walk away from it.
 Put it down overnight.
 Go for a walk, pick up a magazine, whatever it takes to stop thinking and let your subconscious get to work.
 This is not woo woo thinking.
 It’s neuroscience.
 I trust this process 100% because I do some of my best work by getting up, out, and taking a hike.
 Other good mindless times?
 In the shower, driving, walking the dog, doing the dishes.
 Let your thoughts turn to the problem you’re trying to solve.
 That’s a great way to put your brain to work on stuff that’s on your mind.

 - Work less.
 Produce more.
 Working 12 hour days?
 Cut it back to eight and a half.
 Working seven days a week?
 Make a commitment to yourself (and your family) to take Sunday off.
 You will be more productive when you return to work, and your brain and body are refreshed.